 Although rosacea can develop at any age, it is more likely to occur after age 30.
 For reasons we don’t exactly know, rosacea happens more in women but tend to be more severe in men.
 This disorder also tends to affect individuals with fair skin more — especially those who tend to flush or blush easily.
 Today, the cause of rosacea remains unknown, but researchers have at least identified that the role of the immune system plays a significant role in the development of rosacea.
 It is believed that an increase in mast cells, located between the nervous system and vascular system, is identified in patients with this disorder.

-What we are certain, however, is the impact rosacea has on patients.
-In surveys conducted by the National Rosacea Society, a staggering 90% of patients reported that this disorder lowered their self esteem and confidence, and 41% have avoided public contact or cancelled social engagements at one point.
+What we are certain of, however, is the impact rosacea has on patients.
+In surveys conducted by the National Rosacea Society, a staggering 90% of patients reported that this disorder lowered their self-esteem and confidence, and 41% have avoided public contact or cancelled social engagements at one point.
 Nearly 88% of those with severe rosacea reported that their professional interactions have been severely affected due to the condition, and about 51% skipped work before.

-Unfortunately, there is no cure of rosacea, but because we are aware of the signs and symptoms of rosacea, we can at least effectively control it from progressing through medical therapy and lifestyle changes.
+Unfortunately, there is no cure for rosacea, but because we are aware of the signs and symptoms of rosacea, we can at least effectively prevent it from progressing through medical therapy and lifestyle changes.
 If you suspect you have rosacea or know or someone who may have it, please see a qualified physician to get treatment before the disorder affects your daily life.

 While rosacea can vary from one individual to another, it usually contains at least one or two of the following signs:

 Also the most common sign of rosacea, persistent facial redness resembles a sunburn or blush that does not go away.